 The two sides have sharply different views on how the LinkedIn data may be used.

-The information developed by hiQ in its Keeper tool, the company explained, may prompt an employer to give an employee at risk of leaving a "'stay bonus' or career development or internal mobility opportunity."
+The information developed by hiQ in its Keeper tool, the company explained, may prompt employers to give an employee at risk of leaving a "'stay bonus' or career development or internal mobility opportunity."